Breaking Up Is Hard to Do

 1. Honesty is the best policy.
 While these conversations can be uncomfortable, clearly communicating that you are making a change is the best way to break up.

 Ex: "Thank you for all you've done, but I’ve decided to make a change and work with someone else."
+Remember that if you’ve signed a Buyer Agency Agreement, you will need to request termination.

 2. Feedback is a gift.
 If there is constructive criticism you can share, be brave and do it!
 Especially if the agent has invested substantial time/effort.